Categories

 GETTING AROUND

-• Chartered Auto Rickshaws are available from the bus station at McLeodGanj.
+• Chartered auto rickshaws are available from the bus station at McLeodGanj.
 They charge around Rs.
-60-Rs.100 to the nearby points.
+60-100 to nearby points.

 DHARAMSALA NIGHTLIFE